-Buentavista del Norte in the north of Tenerife is not a resort at all, but as it has the luxury 5 star Vincci Selección Buenavista Golf & Spa Hotel, and is being promoted as a holiday destination, we have included it in our resort section.
+Buenavista del Norte in the north of Tenerife is not a resort at all.
+Still, as it has the luxury 5-star Hacienda del Conde Hotel, and is being promoted as a holiday destination.

-Buenavista is a village in north Tenerife, and has made no concessions to tourism at all.
-The village has a small pleasant plaza where there is a tapas bar, a bar cafeteria and a bandstand with bar café underneath.
-The older local men gather in the plaza to put the world to rights in the traditional Spanish fashion.
-The plaza is also home to the most important historical buildings in Buenavista, including the 16th century church, the Iglesia de Nuestra Señora de los Remedio.
+Buenavista is a small town in north Tenerife making no concessions to tourism at all.
+The town centre has a pleasant plaza with a tapas bar, bar-cafeteria and a bandstand with bar café.
+Local men gather in the plaza to put the world to rights in traditional Spanish fashion.
+The plaza is also home to the most important historical buildings in Buenavista, including the 16th-century church, the Iglesia de Nuestra Señora de Los Remedio.

-The town is very typical of the Tenerife style and clearly has its roots in Andulacia, where the first settlers came from.
-There are only a couple of restaurants, and you will find they are not open every day as you would expect in the main resorts.
-In fact the ones we saw were shut Tuesdays and Wednesdays.
-The options for dinning are limited in Buenavista, but if you have a car, you can drive to the close by towns for more dining options.
+The town is very typical of the Tenerife style and clearly has its roots in Andalucia, where the first settlers came from.
+There are only a couple of restaurants in the town, and you will find they are not open every day.
+In fact, the ones we saw were shut Tuesdays and Wednesdays.
+The options for dining are limited in Buenavista, but if you have a car, you can drive to nearby towns for more dining options.

-There is an excellent restaurant, El Burgado, on the seafront just down the lane from the Hotel Buenavista, built on the shorelines rugged rocks, and is an excellent location to have lunch, dinner, or simply have a drink watching the huge waves crashing on to the rocks just yards away.
-This restaurant closes at 9pm though, so no late night dining.Places to Stay in Buenavista
+The excellent restaurant El Burgado, on the seafront just down the lane from the luxury 5-star Hacienda del Conde Hotel, is built on the shorelines rugged rocks.
+It is a perfect location to have lunch, dinner, or simply have a drink watching the huge waves crashing on to the rocks just yards away.
+This restaurant closes at 9pm though, so no late-night dining.Places to Stay in Buenavista

 The only facility at the beach is a kiosk selling ice-cream, drinks and snacks.
 There are no toilet or restaurant facilities at this beach.

-The area is particularly good for golfers with an 18 hole, 72 par golf course designed by Seve Ballesteros and opened in 2003, with well-kept greens and a luxury hotel.
-The hotel itself is a very nice and well-kept 5 star and stands right on the Buenavista Golf course uphill from the seashore.
+The area is perfect for golfers with an 18 hole, 72 par golf course designed by Seve Ballesteros opened in 2003, with well-kept greens and a luxury Hotel.
+The hotel itself is a lovely and well-kept 5 star and stands right on the Buenavista Golf course uphill from the ocean.

 The municipality of Buenavista includes most of the Teno Rural Park which has been declared a protected area.
-The scenery is here is very dramatic, green and beautiful, with the back drop of the Teno Massif Mountains, and the rugged coast line where waves crash in to the lava formed rocks.
-There is a wonderful coastal foot path that runs from the town, down past the golf course and on past Punta del Roque Negro.
+The scenery is here is very dramatic, green and beautiful, with the backdrop of the Teno Massif Mountains, and the rugged coastline where waves crash into the lava formed rocks.
+There is a lovely coastal footpath that runs from the town, down past the golf course and on past Punta del Roque Negro.

-The area is also home to the Punta del Teno, a wild and wind swept place at the foot of the Teno Mountains, and one of the places that you really must visit while on Tenerife, being one of the most beautiful parts of the Canary Islands.
+The area is home to the Punta del Teno, a wild and windswept place at the foot of the Teno Mountains, and one of the places that you really must visit while on Tenerife.
+It is one of the most beautiful parts of the Canary Islands.

 The historic towns of Garachico and Los Silos are a short drive away.